muratk5n/thirdwave/en/README.md

 A German Pope trying to mend relations with Russians (their church)?
 No no no..
 That is a no-go my friend...
 Europe had to be *fighting* Russians, not mend relations.
-Then Benedict he resigned. 🤨
+Then Benedict resigned. 🤨

 Newsweek: "At the start of Benedict's tenure in 2007, the newly-installed pope met with Putin for what was considered at the